AI-Hypercomputer/xpk/README.md

 Once it's ready user can define:

-`--type` - defines a type of a storage, currently xpk supports `gcsfuse` only.
+- `--type` - defines a type of a storage, currently xpk supports `gcsfuse` and `gcpfilestore` only.
-`--auto-mount` - if set to true means that all workloads should have a given storage mounted by default.
+- `--auto-mount` - if set to true means that all workloads should have a given storage mounted by default.
-`--mount-point` - defines the path on which a given storage should be mounted for a workload.
+- `--mount-point` - defines the path on which a given storage should be mounted for a workload.
-`--manifest` - defines the path to manifest which contains PersistentVolume and PersistentVolumeClaim definitions `--readonly` - if set to true, workload can only read from storage.
+- `--manifest` - defines the path to manifest which contains PersistentVolume and PersistentVolumeClaim definitions
+- `--readonly` - if set to true, workload can only read from storage.

-* Create a simple Storage
+* Attach to gcsfuse storage instance.

     ```shell
-    python3 xpk.py storage create test-storage --project=$PROJECT
+    python3 xpk.py storage attach test-storage --project=$PROJECT
     --cluster=xpk-test --type=gcsfuse --auto-mount=false \
     --mount-point='/test-mount-point' --readonly=false \
-    --manifest='pv-pvc-auto-mount.yaml'
+    --manifest='examples/storage/gcsfuse-manifest.yaml'
     ```

 * Create a simple Workload with Storage attached